Where does granite come from?

 How much do granite counters cost?

 The price of granite tops has a broad range.
 Your price will depend on the rarity of the stone, type of edge profile, number of holes and cutouts, and region of the country you live in.
 Granite prices range from $25 per square foot including installation to over $100 per square foot.
 Granite is cheaper in certain parts of the country.
-Usually, the lower price comes at a cost - lower quality.
+Usually, the lower price comes at a cost – lower quality.
 You do get what you pay for.
-See Best Granite Prices.
+See How To Get The Best Granite Price.

 When a granite fabricator cuts countertops from stone slabs, remnants or extra pieces are left over.
 You can often buy these remnants at a discounted price and use them for smaller tops like a bathroom vanity.
 Here's some insider secrets you should know that will get you the best price on granite anywhere.